 The average pay for interior designers in the United States ranges from $31,970 to $96,47 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of interior designers is projected to grow 4 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of interior designers is projected to grow 4 percent from 2018 to 2028, about as fast as the average for all occupations.